-The Office of Graduate Programs will not be holding regular office hours during the fall semester.
-If you have questions about course registration, comprehensive exams, final exam scheduling, degree requirements, or other matters, contact Jenna Sieber at firstname.lastname@example.org to requestion a virtual or phone appointment.
+The Office of Graduate Programs is not holding regular office hours during the fall semester.
+If you have questions about course registration, comprehensive exams, final exam scheduling, degree requirements, or other matters, contact Jenna Sieber at firstname.lastname@example.org to request a virtual or phone appointment.

 The COVID-19 pandemic has caused unexpected financial hardship for many students.
 Contact firstname.lastname@example.org to connect with an IST representative who can assist you in finding potential funding sources.

 Review the University's Return to Research guidelines for the most up-to-date information on the phased increase in on-campus research-related activities.
 Undergraduate and graduate student researchers that require access to on-campus labs to conduct their research should contact their faculty adviser.